-In February 2019, we announced that we partnered and entered into an exclusive worldwide license agreement with Nationwide Children's Hospital to develop an oncolytic virus (C134) for the treatment of glioblastoma multiforme.
-We intend to combine the oncolytic virus with MB-101 (IL13R α 2-specific CAR) to potentially enhance efficacy in treating glioblastoma multiforme.
+In February 2019, we partnered and entered into an exclusive worldwide license agreement with Nationwide Children's Hospital to develop an oncolytic virus (C134), an attenuated herpes simplex virus type 1, for the treatment of GBM.
+We intend to combine MB-108 with MB-101 (IL13R α 2 CAR T) to potentially enhance efficacy in treating GBM.